cross-team/pattern-lib/README.md

 1.  **Start developing.**

-    Navigate to the root directory and start it up.
+    Navigate to the root directory to install your dependencies and start it up.

     ```
+    yarn install
     yarn run develop
     ```